Occasionalism and Empiricism

 (2)

-And if I know that "Vincent is a man," I certainly do not know this on an empirical basis (what precisely do I sense to know that "Vincent is a man"?) or by common sense, but by illumination from the Logos, in accordance with my explanation on occasionalism.
+If I know that “Vincent is a man,” I certainly do not know this by my sensations or by common sense, but by illumination from the Logos, in accordance with my explanation on occasionalism.
+To assert a belief on the basis of common sense is another “just so” tactic to excuse oneself from a lack of rational warrant for the belief.

-That said, I would never say, "By common sense, I know that I am a man, and this knowledge that I’ve received from common sense is just as rationally certain as Scripture, God’s revelation.
-Both common sense and Scripture give me knowledge, or tell me things that I can know; therefore, common sense is just as rationally certain as Scripture, and I believe common sense just as much as I believe Scripture."
+Therefore, I will never say, “By common sense, I know that I am a man, and this proposition that I have derived from common sense is just as rationally reliable as the Scripture, or God’s revelation.
+Both common sense and Scripture give me equal rational warrant, and so I believe common sense just as much as I believe Scripture.
+My own ‘sense’ of reality is just as good as God’s revelation.
+Scripture is not more reliable and certain than common sense.”